TechExeter/conference-2021/_speakers/jon-stace.md

 pronoun: He/Him
 title: Director of Technology
 company: Software Solved
-talk-title: Utilising Azure and Microsoft technologies to bring DataOps to life
+session-title: Utilising Azure and Microsoft technologies to bring DataOps to life

-### DO NOT MODIFY THIS SECTION
+session-length: 45 mins

-headshot: /images/speakers/
+headshot: not-supplied-yet
 track: "2"
-timeslot: "00:00"
+timeslot: "tba"
 date: 2021-09-08
-type: Talk
+type: talk
+# talk, workshop, other
+delivery: live
-delivery: recorded
+# live or recorded
 qa: live
+# live or none

-level: 1
+level: 2
-### DO NOT MODIFY (END)
+# 1 = No prior knowledge / entry-level
+# 2 = mid-level
+# 3 = advanced

 twitter:
  - softwaresolved
-# linkedin:
+# linkedin: not-supplied
 takeaways:
  - Why tools and skill selection are critical part of a successful DataOps project
  - How the Microsoft ecosystem can be used to deliver DataOps